-It may not be up for any James Beard awards or Michelin stars, but the Olive Garden holds a special place in the greater cultural-culinary landscape thanks to a certain Americana charm and feel-good foods, like never-ending bowls of filling pasta, warm garlic-y breadsticks, and their famous hearty soups.
+It may not be up for any Michelin stars, but the Olive Garden holds a special place in the greater cultural-culinary landscape thanks to a certain Americana charm and feel-good foods, like never-ending bowls of filling pasta, warm garlic-y breadsticks, and their famous hearty soups.

-At just $11, Olive Garden’s soup, salad, and breadsticks lunch combo is still one of the best deals in town (and by town I mean country because these things are everywhere).
+At just around $11, Olive Garden’s soup, salad, and breadsticks lunch combo is still one of the best deals in town (and by town we mean country because these things are everywhere).
 But which version of this package is the best deal?
-To find out, I decided to try all four soups and report back with a ranking from fine to fantastico.
+To find out, we tried and rated all four soups with a ranking from fine to fantastico.

 Before we reveal the competition’s three medalists, let’s meet the honorable mention: Pasta e Fagioli.